afknapping/try-out-all-the-things/README.md

 # Try out all the things

-A collection of interactive, beginner-friendly, browser-based learning resources.
+A collection of guided, interactive, beginner-friendly, browser-based learning resources.

 - [JavaScript](#javascript)
 - [CSS](#css)